ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/turing.md

 All that said, Turing still notes that he is 'not impressed' by theological arguments of any kind.
 He gives the example of the many inconsistencies in the Bible about the history and mechanics of the earth.
 In particular the Copernican theory of geocentrism.

 I applaud Turing's attempt to help rationalize the notion of machine thinking to a religious reader.
 I think it should be quite clear that the very notion of a soul (and all things theological) is nothing but a product of folk psychology.
-With that folk psychology being propped up by antiquated philosophy, evolution, and culture.
+With that folk psychology being propped up by evolution, culture, and antiquated philosophy.
+(See [*"On Bloom's "Is God an Accident?""*](\hw\Spring%202019\humannaturepaper\paper.pdf))

 #### 2. The 'Heads in the Sand' Objection
 >"The consequences of machines thinking would be too dreadful.
 Let us hope and believe that they cannot do so."

 While nobody would actually phrase their objection like this, Turing notes, it certainly captures the underlying thought behind many people's apprehension of considering 'thinking' machines.
 If humans are not unique in their capacity to think, what makes us superior?
 Nothing, it would seem.
-We can see that this objection is closely connected to the first (and equally ridiculous in my view).
+We can see that this objection is closely connected to the first (and equally ridiculous).

 Turing, quite rightly so, doesn't feel the need to defend against this objection, sentiment really, and even quips:
 >I do not think that this argument is sufficiently substantial to require refutation.
 Consolation would be more appropriate: perhaps this should be sought in the transmigration of souls.